metio/terraform-provider-k8s/docs/data-sources/argoproj_io_application_v1alpha1_manifest.md

 - `manifests` (List of String) Manifests is an optional field that overrides sync source with a local directory for development
 - `prune` (Boolean) Prune specifies to delete resources from the cluster that are no longer tracked in git
 - `resources` (Attributes List) Resources describes which resources shall be part of the sync (see [below for nested schema](#nestedatt--operation--sync--resources))
-- `revision` (String) Revision is the revision (Git) or chart version (Helm) which to sync the application to If omitted, will use the revision specified in app spec.
+- `revision` (String) Revision is the revision (Git) or chart version (Helm) which to sync the application toIf omitted, will use the revision specified in app spec.
-- `revisions` (List of String) Revisions is the list of revision (Git) or chart version (Helm) which to sync each source in sources field for the application to If omitted, will use the revision specified in app spec.
+- `revisions` (List of String) Revisions is the list of revision (Git) or chart version (Helm) which to sync each source in sources field for the application toIf omitted, will use the revision specified in app spec.
-- `source` (Attributes) Source overrides the source definition set in the application.
-This is typically set in a Rollback operation and is nil during a Sync operation (see [below for nested schema](#nestedatt--operation--sync--source))
+- `source` (Attributes) Source overrides the source definition set in the application.This is typically set in a Rollback operation and is nil during a Sync operation (see [below for nested schema](#nestedatt--operation--sync--source))
-- `sources` (Attributes List) Sources overrides the source definition set in the application.
-This is typically set in a Rollback operation and is nil during a Sync operation (see [below for nested schema](#nestedatt--operation--sync--sources))
+- `sources` (Attributes List) Sources overrides the source definition set in the application.This is typically set in a Rollback operation and is nil during a Sync operation (see [below for nested schema](#nestedatt--operation--sync--sources))
 - `sync_options` (List of String) SyncOptions provide per-sync sync-options, e.g. Validate=false
 - `sync_strategy` (Attributes) SyncStrategy describes how to perform the sync (see [below for nested schema](#nestedatt--operation--sync--sync_strategy))